 What you eat matters.
 Can Oatmeal Help Lower Your Blood Sugar?

-What you choose to eat is critical to resulting blood sugar outcomes.
+What you choose to eat plays a critical part in the result of your blood sugar outcomes.
 When you consume foods that are high in fiber and nutrients and contain less fat and sugar you can help maintain the best blood sugar level to ensure your optimal health.